 Laurel Highlands Hiking Trail Shelters Fund

 For the better part of 40 years, the 40 Adirondack style shelters of the Laurel Highlands Hiking Trail have provided a safe and comfortable overnight for countless hikers.
-With use and the passage of time, however, the chimneys and fireboxes at each shelter have deteriorated.
-Thanks to grants from REI to the Pennsylvania Parks and Forests Foundation (PPFF); funds from PPFF and the Friends of Laurel Hill; donations from private individuals, the Laurel Highlands Ultra, and many other generous people; and the hard work of our top-notch mason and DCNR staff, the chimneys and fireboxes in two of the eight shelter areas have been saved and two more are in the process of restoration.
+With use and the passage of time, however, the chimneys and fireboxes at each shelter deteriorated.
+Thanks to grants from REI to the Pennsylvania Parks and Forests Foundation (PPFF); funds from PPFF and the Friends of Laurel Hill; donations from private individuals, the Laurel Highlands Ultra, and many other generous people; and the hard work of our top-notch mason and DCNR staff, the chimneys and fireboxes in these eight shelter areas have been saved.

 The LHHT Shelters are an important part of the LHHT’s history and a key reason why hiking this trail is such a significant experience.
 A novice backpacker’s first taste of a long-distance trek can include overnights under roof with a roaring fire while still being able to experience sleeping under the stars.
 They have been the introduction to a lifelong passion for many of the trail’s most ardent supporters and are often what we think of when we think of the LHHT.